RayBlast Games

 attackReceiveRules

-Array of rules that are ran immediately after a board receives an attack.
+Ran immediately after a board receives an attack.

 Context: